alexcthompson/Project3-UdacitySDC-Quarter1/writeup_template.md

 [image7]: ./examples/placeholder_small.png "Flipped Image"

 ## Rubric Points
-###Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/432/view) individually and describe how I addressed each point in my implementation.
+### Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/432/view) individually and describe how I addressed each point in my implementation.

 ---
-###Files Submitted & Code Quality
+### Files Submitted & Code Quality

-####1.
-Submission includes all required files and can be used to run the simulator in autonomous mode
+#### 1. Submission includes all required files and can be used to run the simulator in autonomous mode

 My project includes the following files:
 * model.py containing the script to create and train the model
 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
-* writeup_report.md or writeup_report.pdf summarizing the results
+* writeup_report.md summarizing the results

-####2.
-Submission includes functional code
+#### 2. Submission includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing
 ```sh
 python drive.py model.h5
 ```

-####3.
-Submission code is usable and readable
+#### 3. Submission code is usable and readable

-The model.py file contains the code for training and saving the convolution neural network.
-The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.
+The model.py file contains the code for training and saving the convolution neural network. `model.py` and `tools.py` together show the pipeline I used for training and validating the model, and it contains comments to explain how the code works.
+As well, there are three Jupyter notebooks included.
+The most recentl notebook, `prototyping_170623.ipynb`, is where I actually did the model development and has some of my notes on that.
+Then end model was trained there, but can be replicated with the `model.py` implementation.

-###Model Architecture and Training Strategy
+### Model Architecture and Training Strategy

-####1.
-An appropriate model architecture has been employed
+#### 1. An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+I ultimately interpreted the NVIDIA architecture and found that interpretation to be a good fit.
+If you chase down the [NVIDIA paper](https://arxiv.org/pdf/1604.07316v1.pdf]), you'll find they assiduously avoid going into detail on how their convolutional layers work.

+I initially replicated their network with only convolutional and dense layers, but found my results were not pleasing.
+I suspect that NVIDIA was using some intermediate layers between convolutions, so I added pooling and relu layers between the first 2 convolutions, which improved performance drastically.
+The dimension changes from using a (1,1) stride convolution and 2x2 Max Pooling match their changes, suggesting this may be on the right track.

+Here are the layers

+- Cropping2D(cropping=((59, 20), (0, 0)), input_shape=(160, 320, 4))
+- Convolution2D(24, 5, 5, subsample=(1, 1), border_mode='valid')
+- MaxPooling2D(pool_size=(2, 2), border_mode='valid')
+- Activation('relu')
+- Convolution2D(36, 5, 5, subsample=(1, 1), border_mode='valid')
+- MaxPooling2D(pool_size=(2, 2), border_mode='valid')
+- Activation('relu')
+- Convolution2D(48, 5, 5, subsample=(2, 2), border_mode='valid')
+- Convolution2D(64, 3, 3, subsample=(1, 1), border_mode='valid')
+- Convolution2D(96, 3, 3, subsample=(1, 1), border_mode='valid')
+- Convolution2D(110, 3, 3, subsample=(1, 1), border_mode='valid')
+- Flatten()
+- Dense(100)
+- Dense(50)
+- Dropout(0.5)
+- Dense(10)
+- Dropout(0.5)
+- Dense(1)

-####2.
-Attempts to reduce overfitting in the model
+#### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
+Dropout layers on the last two fully connected layers help regularize.
+I tried more layers but found it hampered training too much.

+I also trained the final model on 52,800 images, with forward and backward data from both tracks to minimize the overfit.

-####3.
-Model parameter tuning
+#### 3. Model parameter tuning

 The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).

-####4.
-Appropriate training data

-Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...

-For details about how I created the training data, see the next section.

-###Model Architecture and Training Strategy

-####1.
-Solution Design Approach

-The overall strategy for deriving a model architecture was to ...

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...

-Then I ...

-The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....

-At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

-####2.
-Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)

-![alt text][image1]

-####3.
-Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:

-![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :

-![alt text][image3]
-![alt text][image4]
-![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:

-![alt text][image6]
-![alt text][image7]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...

-I finally randomly shuffled the data set and put Y% of the data into a validation set.

-I used this training data for training the model.
-The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+I found that the angle adjustment for the left and right camera data was critical.
+I probably spent the most time of all getting that angle correct.
+When the adjustment angle was very high, I found the car swerved left to right a lot.
+When it was too low, I noticed that the car would tend to get close to a curb and stay close, eventually leading to an error.

+So I tried searching the space of angles and found that 0.3 and 0.4 were best.
+With these angles, the car calmed down, drove mostly straight, and avoide the edges of the road (mostly.)

+While finding the best angle adjustment was when I made a lot of use of loading previously trained models, freezing the feature extraction layers, and just training the mid late layers.
+This helped speed up the process of finding the best setting.

+#### 4. Appropriate training data

+- I trained forward and backward on both tracks.
+- Specifically trained on recovery events, and developed a whole methodology for that.
+- After models failed, I would collect recovery data to specifically target that type of failure.
+- I 6x every drive by using all 3 cameras and switching images.
+- I eventually trained and tested only on Fantastic quality mode, based on the tip from Paul Heraty and the assumption that the DNN might do better at feature identification on a HQ setting.
+- If I recorded a drive and messed up at some point, I would go through and delete the center frames that included the mistake.
+My script then throws out those frames, the corresponding left and right frames, and the associated data.
+This gave me a nice way to spot clean my data.

+For capturing recovery, I would first position the car in a circumstance (ex: vehicle about to go off road way) I wanted to correct.
+Then I would set up the wheel angle at a corrective angle.
+Then I would start recording, and I would slowly move the vehicle through a corrective action toward the centerline.
+Since the model did not make use of speed or throttle, only the relationship between the scene and the steering angle matters.
+Thus, by going slow, I would get many more frames of that correction, and that improved my data collection process.

+I would typically repeat this until I had 10 or 20 Mb of data of correction, and the create a new zip archive of that data set.
+By labeling the data archives, and creating the option to load some data archives but not others, I allowed myself to selectively train.

+### Model Architecture and Training Strategy

+#### 1. Solution Design Approach

+Much of this is articulated above.
+You can see some of the evolution in my approach in `prototyping_170623.ipynb`.
+In terms of network architecture I evolved it like this:

+- 2 layer fully connected
+- 3 layer fully connected
+- DNN with convolutions and tons of dropout
+- DNN with convolutions, reasonable dropout, and canny layer
+- Naive NVIDIA architecture + canny layer
+- Final NVIDIA architecture + canny layer

+I saw big improvements when I did the following:

+- switched to a DNN
+- reduced dropout
+- found a good steering angle
+- added maxpool and relu to NVIDIA architecture
+- added lots of training data
+- adding specific data targeting errors

+Early models trained many epochs but as the data pool grew, I never went longer than 2 epochs, but of course the network is seeing a lot of data in just one epoch in that scenario.

+As mentioned in passing above, I supplemented the BGR layers with a 4th channel, a canny edge detection on the BGR channel.
+I don't know if this has impact, but I discovered late in the game that I had messed that process up, and when I repaired and retuned the parameters of the canny layer, I saw a nice improvement in driving behavior.

+I used early stopping, typically with `patience=0` when the data pool had grown.

+#### 2. Final Model Architecture

+See above!

+#### 3. Creation of the Training Set & Training Process

+See above.

+#### 4. Advanced Track!

+Very tricky for even me to drive.
+The blind hills are brutal.
+For some reason my model just drives right into the barriers at the start.
+My ambition is to come back and fix this later and see if I can get a decent lap time!